martinamcm/augbin_rheum/README.md

 Function `augbinrheum` is used to conduct the analysis with the following arguments:

-  - `Data` Data with columns ordered as follows: patient ID, treatment arm, continuous outcome(s), binary outcome followed by the baseline continuous measure(s)
+  - `data` Data with columns ordered as follows: patient ID, treatment arm, continuous outcome(s), binary outcome followed by the baseline continuous measure(s)
   - `cts` Number of continuous outcomes in the composite which can be 1